hugompaixao/Artificial_Intelligence/README.md

 ## Project
-Projeto desenvolvido por Hugo Paixão e Afonso Floro.
+Project developed by Hugo Paixão and Afonso Floro.

 Develop a pacmam to reach the highest level possible.